arcsysu/SYSU-ARCH/docs/LAB6/A simple and interesting LAB about cache/Lanuch the simulation and collect output.md

 Try to take a look at the `stats.csv` and focus on `L2_total_cache_accesses` `L1D_total_cache_miss_rate` `gpu_tot_ipc` .

 {: .question}
-> What can you find from stats.csv?
+> b.
+What can you find from stats.csv?
 > Why does BFS and NN vary differently on `gpu_tot_ipc`?
 Can you provide a detailed explanation?

 {: .challenge}
-> Can you explain why we make those changes at `gpgpusim.config` if we want to change the L1 cache to sector?
+> c.
+Can you explain why we make those changes at `gpgpusim.config` if we want to change the L1 cache to sector?